Pseudonym-Tim/mew-cat-part-framework/README.md

 * `item_parts_test.fla`: Demonstrates weapon, trinket, and equipment item additions.

 Feel free to download them and use them as examples!
+> Please note that at the time of writing, these examples are incomplete and basic!
+<br>Eventually, proper templates that explore everything will be provided however.

 To make a cat part mod, install [**MewCatPartFramework**](https://www.nexusmods.com/mewgenics/mods/489), then create your own mod folder next to it.

+First and most importantly, create your description.json file, just as Mewtator expects.
-First, make sure your `description.json` lists the framework as a dependency so players know to install it:
+<br>Then, make sure your `description.json` lists the framework as a dependency so players know to install it:

 ```text
 "requirements": [